CoderVader/Tkinter-Python-GUI/README.md

-# Tkinter is a simple GUI library used in python.
+# Tkinter is a simple GUI library used in Python.

-These small projects contain some creative use of the GUI library.
+* This repository contains simple projects that make creative use of the GUI library.

+Note : This repository is under constant changes and updates.
+So any project that is finished will be mentioned above.